tteofili/ellmer/README.md

 ELLMER
 =======

-Code for the paper "_Can we trust LLM Self-Explanations for Entity Resolution?_".
+Code for the paper "_Can we trust LLM Self-Explanations for Entity Resolution?
+Exploring a Hybrid Approach with Ellm_".

 # Installation